Raindrops fell on the pavement like fat toads.

-In the Ahwa Bustan alleyways, men are playing multiple games of backgammon.
-Passepartout is dwarfed behind a huge shisha pipe.
+In the Ahwa Bustan alleyways, men were playing multiple games of backgammon.
+Giristroula was dwarfed behind a huge shisha pipe.

-Dr Sharif leans forward and continues his intricate detailed story of his work in the Egyptian Museum.
+Dr Sharif lent forward and continued his intricate detailed story of his work in the Egyptian Museum.

 “I am a Sudanese.
 Yes indeed.
 A Sudanese.
 But I am the most respected scholar of Egyptian history and culture and antiquities here in Cairo.
 The most respected.
 Yes indeed.”

-He sits back upright in his chair and takes a long inhalation from the shisha, sending two jets of smoke from his long serpentine nose as the bubbles churned deep in the bowl of the hookah.
+He sat back upright in his chair and took a long inhalation from the shisha, sending two jets of smoke from his long serpentine nose as the bubbles churned deep in the bowl of the hookah.

 “I have a team of men and women who work for me in the museum.
 They also respect me very much.
 For my studies.
 And for also how I protected them when the men came in.”

 “Men?”
-Passepartout says, with a choke from her hookah.
+Giristroula said, with a choke from her hookah.

 “Yes.
 The men.
-The…”, Dr Sharif flaps an extraordinarily long, bony-fingered hand, searching for the word, “…the terrorists.”
+The…”, Dr Sharif flapped an extraordinarily long, bony-fingered hand, searching for the word, “…the terrorists.”

-“Terrorists?” says Kemp who had been watching the games of cards for matches being slapped down on the wooden café tables lined up all along the alleyway.
+“Terrorists?”
+I said, turning to look.
+I’d been watching the games of cards for matches being slapped down on the wooden café tables lined up all along the alleyway.

 “Yes.
 Deary me, yes.
 You must have heard?
 No, you didn’t hear?
 During the rioting?
 The men, the terrorists, they broke into the museum, my museum.
 They were robbing and stealing.
 The antiquities.
 I led my staff through the museum’s rooms, we collected all we could then we hid in the cupboards.
 In the cupboards for the cleaning.
 With the brooms.
 We hid with the priceless artifacts.
 They had guns.
 We were hiding.
 In the cupboards.
 With the artifacts.
 Sitting on buckets.”